Greener Cattle Initiative Awards

 Milk Testing

-The second prong of the project is developing a low cost, non-invasive tool that farmers can use to measure herd methane emissions.
-Using milk spectrometry technology to explore if infrared light can identify specific chemical compounds in the samples that would indicate methane emissions.
-Dairy farmers usually send monthly milk samples to a lab to monitor overall quality, protein and fat levels.
-The research team aims to test their tool on these milk samples to also inform farmers about their herds’ methane emissions.
+The second prong of the project is developing a low-cost, noninvasive tool that farmers can use to measure herd methane emissions.
+The research team is using milk spectrometry technology to explore whether infrared light can identify specific chemical compounds in the samples that would indicate methane emissions.
+Dairy farmers usually send monthly milk samples to a lab to monitor overall quality, protein, and fat levels.
+The research team further aims to test their tool on these milk samples to inform farmers about their herds’ methane emissions.

 Understanding Rumen Microbes

 The third prong of the project focuses on better understanding the relationship between the rumen, the microbes that live within it and methane production, as well as how diet or genetics impact them.
-Using GreenFeed systems emissions data, the team will identify the 10% highest and lowest methane-producing cows from the 4,000 tested and examine their rumens and microbes within to determine differences.
-The data will be used to inform future dietary methane inhibiting intervention research strategies, like inserting specific bacteria into the rumen before lactation to reduce enteric methane.
+Using GreenFeed systems’ emissions data, the team is identifying the 10% highest and lowest methane-producing cows from the 4,000 tested and examining their rumens and microbes within to determine differences.
+The data will be used to inform future dietary methane-inhibiting intervention research strategies, like inserting specific bacteria into the rumen before lactation to reduce enteric methane.

 Variability is crucial, [and] part of that variability is due to genetics.
 We can use that variation to improve cows in the next few generations through genetic selection.